Thousand Oaks, California: Government

 Thousand Oaks does not directly elect its mayor; instead, council members take turns rotating into the position.

+The city council has five members: a mayor, a mayor pro tem and, three councilmembers.

 According to the city's most recent (2019) Comprehensive Annual Financial Report Fund financial statements, the city's various funds had $175.9 million in revenues, $169.8 million in expenditures, $1.01 billion in total assets, $176.3 million in total liabilities, and $27 million in investments:

 The structure of the management and coordination of city services is:

 Established in 1964, the City Manager's post is charged with coordinating City Council policies and direction, and provides overall management administration of the city's ten departments.
 Administrative tasks are performed with assistance of four professional and three clerical staff members, including the Assistant City Manager, which serves in a key position.
 A major responsibility for the City Manager is the development of the annual city budget.

 As a chief legal advisor to the city, the City Attorney provides assistance and advice to all city departments and commissions.
 The attorney also represents the city in legal matters.
 The City Clerk's responsibilities include conducting elections, maintaining the custody of official city codes and records, administrating the oath of office given to elected officials, receiving legal claims, issuing marriage licenses, and receiving passport applications.

 Elected officials are very aware of the anti-growth sentiment that is common among the residents.
 All new development is described as slow-growth in order to be accepted by the community.

 Ordinances protect oak trees and the city prioritizes planting more in street medians and other public land.
 More than 15000 acre have been preserved as open space, containing more than 75 mi of trails.
 Open space has been acquired through land dedications by developers, purchase, and conservation easements.
 Donations of open space have been made by Bob Hope and Joel McCrea.
 The largest donor has been the Prudential Company which developed the community of Westlake and eventually gave more than 3000 acres.